ScottEKendall/JAMF-Pro-Scripts/LowDiskSpace/README.md

 ## Low Disk Space

-Nice GUI alerting the user that there available disk space is below a certiain threshold
+Nice GUI alerting the user that their available disk space is below a certain threshold

 ![](/LowDiskSpace/LowDiskSpace.png)